kamilkisiela/graphql-hive/docs/DEVELOPMENT.md

 1. Start Hive locally
 2. Create a project and a target
 3. Create a token from that target
-4. Go to `packages/libraries/cli` and run `yarn build`
+4. Go to `packages/libraries/cli` and run `pnpm build`
-5. Inside `packages/libraries/cli`, run: `yarn start schema:publish --token "YOUR_TOKEN_HERE" --registry "http://localhost:4000/graphql" examples/single.graphql`
+5. Inside `packages/libraries/cli`, run: `pnpm start schema:publish --token "YOUR_TOKEN_HERE" --registry "http://localhost:4000/graphql" examples/single.graphql`

 ### Setting up Slack App for developing